webix-hub/docs/data/desktop/text_editors.md

 - [CKEditor](#ckeditor).

+To embed any of the editors into your web page, you should link not only to Webix, but also to a **special javascript file** from the [extensions folder]((https://github.com/webix-hub/components)).
+This file will connect you to the chosen editor as well load extra required files for it.

-For each of these components a link to **special javascript file** from the [extensions folder]((https://github.com/webix-hub/components)) should be included into the document's head section.
-Note that in documentation samples files are linked in another way, but in your apps you should follow the patterns below:
+Note that in documentation samples files are linked in another way, but in your apps you should follow the patterns described below.

 ##Mercury Text Editor {#mercury}